honza-toegel/TreeStreams/README.md

 # TreeStreams
 TreeStreams API is used to work with generic tree/forest structures:
 - read only functions:
-  - basic tree parameters (nodeCount, leafCount,...)
+  - basic tree parameters (nodeCount, leafCount, height, width)
   - forEach loops
   - flattening tree to list
 - transforming functions: